 Discover how to grow grapes, and you'll enjoy the amazing pleasure of picking a grape fresh off the vine and popping it into your mouth.
-When you bite into a grape that's warm from the sun and bursting with juice, you'll be hooked on growing grapes.
+When you bite into a grape that's warm from the sun and bursting with juice, you'll be hooked on growing grapes on your own.

-Grapes need full sun all day whatever the region you live in, and well-drained soil that's free of weeds and grass -- you don't want any competition for water and nutrients.
-Just think of all those pictures you've seen of the Italian hillside vineyards -- that's what you're aiming for.
+Grapes need full sun all day no matter the region you live in, and well-drained soil that's free of weeds and grass—you don't want any competition for water and nutrients.
+Think of all those pictures you've seen of the Italian hillside vineyards—that's what you're aiming for.

 Plant grapes in early spring, when you'll find bare-root varieties available.
 As you plant, cut the existing root back to 6 inches; this will encourage feeder roots to grow near the trunk.
 The root system of a grapevine can grow deep, so well-cultivated soil is best.
 You will probably need to do some pruning at planting time, too.
 Prune off all except for one stem, and then look for the buds on the stem; cut the stem back to only two buds.
 You're on your way.